Eppo-exp/eppo-docs/docs/feature-flagging/experiment-assignment.md

 ### Create an experiment

-Click "Create Expeirment" on the experiment allocation to create an experiment.
+Click "Create Experiment" on the experiment allocation to create an experiment.
 You can do this at any time, even after experiment assignment has begun.

 ![Randomization 1](/img/feature-flagging/randomization-1.png)

 Once assignments have begun, they will need to be logged to your data warehouse to be analyzed by Eppo.
-All SDKs take in a callback function that is called with the assignment parameters (`subject_id`, `experiment_id`, `timestamp`, etc.) passed in when assignment are made.
+All SDKs take in a callback function that is called with the assignment parameters (`subject_id`, `experiment_id`, `timestamp`, etc.) passed in when assignments are made.
 That function is completely managed by you - the only requirement is that the assignment data eventually makes it to your warehouse.

 Congratulations on setting up your first Eppo randomized experiment!
-Refer to our analysis set up guide to connect Eppo to your data warehouse and easily analyze the results.
+Refer to our [analysis setup guide](/experiment-quickstart) to connect Eppo to your data warehouse and easily analyze the results.